Massage and Bodywork Licensing Examination (MBLEx)

 2. To be deemed eligible to take the MBLEx by a state licensing board or agency, the applicant must be approved by the board or agency, as well as agree in writing to follow the FSMTB’s policies, and pay a $195 application fee.

-Candidates have 2 ½ hours to complete 125 multiple-choice questions.
-Tests are scored on a scaled basis.
-The lowest possible score a candidate can achieve on the examination is 300 and the highest score is 900.
-A minimum score of 630 is required to pass the test.
+Candidates have 2 hours to complete 100 multiple-choice questions.
+Tests are scored on a pass fail basis.
 An outline of content that candidates can expect to see covered on the examination is presented below:

 Concepts of energetic anatomy

 - Locations, attachments, actions, and fiber directions of muscles

 - Joint structure and function

 - Range of motion

 Pathology, Contraindications, Areas of Caution, and Special Populations: 13 percent